pepite/lunatech-blog-engine/README.md

 # lunatech-blog-engine
-The blog engine that powers blog.lunatech.com
+The blog engine that powers the future blog.lunatech.com

 This blog engine simply goes to github expect a repository with the following structure: